ast-fortiss-tum/MultiSim/README.md

 You can find all roads used for validation [here](sup/validation/roads/).
 The detailed validation results are available in the respective simulator related folder.
-The overall validation result with five 10 reexecutions is:
+The overall validation result with 10 reexecutions is:

 <div align="center">
   <img src="/sup/validation/preliminary_validation_u-d-b.png" height="400" style="background-color: rgb(44,46,57);"/>